your ultimate smoke detectors GUIDE

 Contact supplier for repair or exchange if there is still warranty coverage.

-For peace of mind, it is recommended that one only purchases such smoke alarms from suppliers that offer a warranty period as long as the claimed battery life, eg a 10 years warranty period if the battery is claimed to have a 10 years life.
+For peace of mind, it is recommended that one only purchases such smoke detectors from suppliers that offer a warranty period as long as the claimed battery life, eg a 10 years warranty period if the battery is claimed to have a 10 years life.

 INSISTS ON A WARRANTY PERIOD AS LONG AS THE CLAIMED BATTERY LIFE